grafana/k6/README.md

 ## Contribute

 If you want to contribute or help with the development of k6, start by reading [CONTRIBUTING.md](CONTRIBUTING.md).
-Before you start coding, it might be a good idea to first discuss your plans and implementation details with the k6 maintainers-especially when it comes to big changes and features.
+Before you start coding, it might be a good idea to first discuss your plans and implementation details with the k6 maintainers—especially when it comes to big changes and features.
 You can do this in the [GitHub issue](https://github.com/grafana/k6/issues) for the problem you're solving (create one if it doesn't exist).

 > **Note:** To disclose security issues, refer to [SECURITY.md](SECURITY.md).